 BLU-852 is a selective and potent investigational inhibitor of MAP4K1, a well-characterized immunokinase that is believed to play a role in T cell regulation, developed under our cancer immunotherapy collaboration with Roche.
-Preclinical data presented at the virtual AACR Annual Meeting in April 2021 show that MAP4K1 inhibition enhanced intratumoral immune cell activation, overcame regulatory T cell mediated T cell suppression, and reduced tumor burden both as a monotherapy and in combination with checkpoint inhibition.
 Following the termination of our collaboration agreement with Roche, we have deprioritized advancement of BLU-852 and are exploring opportunities to re-partner the asset for future development.